GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "I'm not lazy, I'm in energy-saving mode."
+Quote of the day : "Life is like a computer; errors may occur, but it depends on how you manage them."

 ### Contact me